Your Longview, TX eye doctor is expert at assessing your eyes for diabetes.

 While people might relax at the optometrist’s office until the effects start to fade, it’s recommended that you invest in a pair of polarized sunglasses.
 In some cases, your optometrist may supply you with a free, generally temporary, pair of sunglasses to protect your eyes.
 While tinted lenses can reduce the amount of light that enters the eyes, during the time your eyesight is extra sensitive, the added protection from polarization is essential.

 The concept is very similar in children.
 Children naturally have larger pupils, so their eyes are extra sensitive to light, and therefore should wear sunglasses with UV protection.
+Pink eye is something that our Longview eye doctor can diagnose and treat.

 A Healthy Diet is Key in Prevention